 The Greek islands are infamous for being particularly cold and windy, while due to the small number of permanent residents, they are close to deserted; it wouldn’t be a surprise to find most of the cafes, taverns, and shops that are on their peak during summertime closed through the winter months.
 That being said, due to the incredible, raw beauty of the island there is something to be gained from a winter trip.

 The emptiness causes a serenity that is difficult to find, so if seclusion is what you’re after, then maybe visiting Santorini in the winter is not such a bad idea; in any other scenario, choosing the warmer months is without a shadow of a down the best option.

 Expectedly, being one of the most popular summer destinations in Greece and the whole world, Santorini can get extremely busy and often overcrowded.
-Relaxation, peace, and quiet give way to busy streets, lots of chattering, loud nightlife, and hectic beaches, which for some, can be a no-go.
-If crowds and waiting in line doesn’t care, and you’ve imagined your holidays filled with parties that end on the first light of day, you have nothing to worry about.
+Relaxation, peace, and quiet give way to busy streets, lots of chattering, loud nightlife, and hectic beaches, which for some can be a no-go.
+If crowds and waiting in line don’t matter, and you’ve imagined your holidays filled with parties that end in the first light of day, you have nothing to worry about.